WantedPurpose/WantedPurpose/README.md

 <img src=https://discord.c99.nl/widget/theme-4/1014523524305657907.png></img>

 ## About Me
 _**I'm [Hajagha](https://discordapp.com/users/1014523524305657907).
-My expertise lies in Python and Javascript, and I've been running the game since 2019.
+My expertise lies in Python and Javascript, and I've been running this game since 2019.
 My solutions are always ahead of the curve.**_